 BaBi Wakefield is a data linkage birth cohort study.
 This means that data which is routinely collected about the study participants is linked together for research purposes.
-In this case, the data and the research relate to the health and wellbeing of families across Wakefield.
+In this case, the data and the research relate to the health and wellbeing of families across our district.

 Birth cohort studies look at the relationship between factors during pregnancy and in the postnatal period, and the health of the newborn child from birth to adulthood.
 This approach provides valuable research to investigate and evaluate important questions about how health and wellbeing can be improved.